0xPolygonID/docs/docs/verifier/on-chain-verification/cross-chain.md

 ## General Flow of Cross-Chain Verification:

+To implement on-chain verification user should collect User and Issuer state data from corresponding chains and submit it to the Universal Verifier smart contract on the verification chain.
+However, the verifier contract can't check the integrity of the states from other chains.
+So we need a trusted service to sign the States, which is centralised Universal Resolver at the moment but will be substituted by decentralised signer services in the future.

 ![Crosschain Verification Flow](../../../static/img/onchain-verifier/crosschain.png)

+The general flow of cross-chain verification involves the following steps:

 1. **Obtain PoH Verifiable Credential (VC)**: The user obtains a Verifiable Credential proving their Proof of Humanity.
-2. **Get Signed User State**: The user gets a signed User State (Global State / GIST Root) from a trusted Resolver, validating their identity state.
+2. **Get Signed User and Issuer State**: The user gets a signed User State (Global State / GIST Root) and Issuer State from a trusted Resolver.
 3. **Generate ZK Proof**: The user generates a Zero-Knowledge proof based on their VC and signed User State.
 4. **Submit ZK Proof**: The user submits the ZK proof and signed data to the Universal Verifier in the verification chain.
 5. **Trigger User Action**: When the user action triggers (e.g., minting tokens), the Logic Smart Contract (here, Airdrop Smart Contract) checks the Universal Verifier Smart Contract for the proof status and issues tokens if the criteria are met.